The House of PAOK Academy

 About 45 to 55 children are housed there (in the 2021-22 season there are 45) who are part of PAOK’s development squads and in the past they either lived in hostels – as their families are far away – or in apartments rented by the club.
 Now these lucky kids are all under one roof, together.
 They have everything they need.
 A proper program, proper nutrition, medical care, psychological support, tutoring, and buses that take them to the stadium where they train, as well as a state-of-the-art gym.
 Most of all, though, they enjoy security, stability, and routine.
 Something that is often taken for granted in these strange times.

 These lucky players are all under one roof and all their needs are met.
 Training programs, nutrition, medical care, school courses, buses to take them to and from the training grounds, security.
-Grigoris Karavelis, who is in charge of the project, declares himself extremely satisfied and is convinced that PAOK Academy Home will prove an even bigger boost for the young footballers..
+Grigoris Karavelis, who was all along in charge of the project, used to declare himself extremely satisfied and has always been convinced that PAOK Academy Home will prove an even bigger boost for the young footballers.
+He was right, of course.
+And now that he decided to «rest» – Dora Caraolani has taken in charge – he can be at least proud of what he is leaving behind.

 The building (1.260 sq.metres – 180 sq.metres by floor) was recently renovated and is ideal for children as it was built as a students’ house.
 When all work is completed, including a new gym, it will be the perfect setting to bring up young athletes.